| | BACK TO FANFIC LIBRARY | HOME |

 Derek cried.
 He looked at the little girl.
 "Kat, tell me, did your

 friend say anything to you?
 Anything at all?" he asked.
+"Yes," she said, whimpering.
+"He said that Phillip is

+the only one."
+"The only what?" he asked.
 "I don't know, he didn't say anything more 'cept to ask me what

 my doll's name was," she answered.
 Derek sighed and turned around.